-Journaling works best when the page feels like a place to sort thoughts, not another place to perform.
+Journaling works best when the page feels like a place to sort thoughts and release performance pressure.

 When stress builds up, your mind can start treating every thought as urgent.
 You may jump from one worry to the next, rehearse conversations that have not happened, or try to solve five problems at once while doing none of them.

-Journaling will not make every problem disappear, but it can slow the loop.
+Journaling has a smaller job than solving everything.
+It can slow the loop.
 A good prompt gives your thoughts a place to land, helps you separate facts from fears, and makes the next step feel smaller.

 Use these prompts when you feel tense, scattered, or stuck in overthinking.
-You do not have to answer all of them.
+Answering one is enough.
 Pick one question, write for five minutes, and stop before the exercise becomes another pressure.

 Start With What Is Actually Happening